 Compensation of Other Named Executive Officers.
-The Chief Executive Officer met with the Compensation Committee to review her compensation recommendations for the other named executive officers for fiscal year 2023.
+The Chief Executive Officer met with the Compensation Committee to review her compensation recommendations for the other named executive officers for fiscal year 2024.
 She described the findings of her performance evaluation of all such persons and provided the basis of her recommendations with the Compensation Committee, including the scope of each person's duties, oversight responsibilities and individual objectives and goals against results achieved.
 In its analysis of the other named executive officers, the Compensation Committee applied the same rationale to this group as it applied when considering the Chief Executive Officer's base salary.
-The Compensation Committee also considered the pay practices of the compensation peer group and information previously provided to the Company by an independent compensation consultant.